 They thought it was nothing more than something to poop on.

 On the other hand, my entire flock of ducks all competed for nesting rights in a tiny, floorless nest made of half-rotten scrap wood.

 The fancy nest faced the feeding area and was completely open.
 You could see the inside of the nest standing up, or two hundred feet away.
 The scrap wood nest had a piece of plywood over the front so that the opening was so low that even the ducks had to put their heads down to get in.
 Even squatting, a human couldn’t see in.

 There were two other problems with the fancy nest.

 One, the white color didn’t help.
 It made the interior much brighter and more visible.
 The scrap wood nest was just the color of wood.

-Most ducks will no sooner deposit their precious eggs in the open than most humans will take a shower naked in the middle of a street.
+Many ducks, particularly Muscovies and breeds that like to set, will no sooner deposit their precious eggs in the open than most humans will take a shower naked in the middle of a street.

 Also, try to minimize nesting areas in your ducks’ yard.
 Mow the grass, remove wood piles, and scout out all possible locations where a duck might choose to make her nest.

 If your ducks have been laying outside the coop, you might try locking them in the coop until noon or later in the day for a couple of days to force them to lay there.
 This might convince them to get back in the habit of laying where you want them to.